michael-hartmann/caps/docs/manual/manual.rst

     # L/R, L, R, T, ldim, E*(L+R)/(hbar*c)
     0.009999999999999998, 5e-07, 5e-05, 300, 701, -325.8011897578629

-The Casimir energy in the high-temperature limit for the Drude and the plasma model differ by a factor of 2.
-This is the reason why in this example the Casimir energy using the plasma model is larger than using the Drude model.

 General materials can be described using ``--material`` which expects the path to a material file.
 A material file has the following format: